Kena: Bridge of Spirits: Gameplay

 Kena: Bridge of Spirits is an action-adventure game played from a third-person perspective.
 The player controls Kena, a young spirit guide with magical abilities.
 In combat, the player uses Kena's staff for light, heavy, and charged attacks.
 An upgrade transforms the staff into a bow, which can be used to attack enemies, act as a grappling hook, or hit crystals to solve puzzles.
 When defending against enemies, the player can activate Kena's pulse ability, which acts as a shield and has a health meter that depletes when attacked; it serves to provide clues and activate objects, and an upgrade allows the player to dash forwards, which can be used to pass through barriers to the Spirit Realm, dodge attacks and stun enemies, and corporealize spirit enemies.
 Activating the pulse ability before an attack stuns the enemy.
-The player gains the ability to use Spirit Bombs, which can be used to float shimmering rocks for platforming or as an attack against enemies.
+The player gains the ability to use Spirit Bombs, which can be used to float shimmering rocks for platforming or as a stun attack against enemies.

 The player is tasked with collecting small spirit companions known as the Rot.
 They can be directed to complete tasks, such as moving objects, taking certain shapes, or distracting enemies.
 The player must damage enemies to collect enough courage before the Rot can join battles.
 Directing the Rot to complete a task during battle will expend courage, which can be regained by continuing to attack enemies and collecting the dropped courage.
 The Rot can infuse the player's arrows or bombs to provide a stronger attack.
 The Rot can be customized with different hats, which are discovered by completing tasks or opening chests; when discovered, they become available at the Rot Hat Cart, where they are purchasable using Gems earned and discovered throughout the game world.
 The player earns karma by completing tasks and finding collectibles, which is used to unlock upgrades and abilities such as more powerful attacks or a stronger shield.
 Throughout the world, the player may discover spirit mail, which is used to unlock areas within the village and free the spirits within.
-The player may find locations to meditate; doing so will increase their overall health bar.
+The player may find locations to meditate; doing so will increase their overall health meter.
 The game utilizes the DualSense controller's haptic feedback for features such as Kena's spirit bow.